JensOstertag/silvester-ambience-sensor/README.md

 ## Introduction
 During New Year's Eve, the air is polluted by - undoubtedly beautiful - fireworks, and other forms of pyrotechnics, and measurements show that it takes several hours or even days until the air quality reaches the same level as before.
 Another problem is the light and sound pollution, which is stressful specially for animals, but also for elderly people, children, or other people with special needs.
-This project is an attempt to measure the impact of pyrotechnics on light and sound levels during New Year's Eve, and to raise awareness about the problem.
+This project is an attempt to measure the impact of pyrotechnics on light and sound levels during New Year's Eve, and aims to raise awareness about the problem.

 ## Functionality
 The sensor measures light and sound levels periodically, with an interval of roughly 30 seconds.
 The data is then sent to TTN (The Things Network) via LoRa with the LoRaWAN protocol.
 From there, it is sent to ThingSpeak, where it is stored and visualized.